openHPI/codeocean/README.md

 - create *config/secrets.yml*
 - customize *config/docker.yml.erb*

+Exemplary configuration files are available in the *config* directory.

 In order to execute code submissions using Docker, source code files are written to the file system and are provided to a dedicated Docker container.
 These files are temporarily written to *Rails.root/tmp/files/*.
 Please make sure that *workspace_root* in *config/docker.yml.erb* corresponds to that directory or to a linked directory if using a remote Docker server.

 ### Optional Steps

 - create *config/sendmail.yml*
 - create *config/smtp.yml*
-- if Docker is not supported by your OS, set up a local Docker server using [vagrant-docker](https://github.com/hklement/vagrant-docker)
+- if Docker is not supported by your OS, set up a local Docker server, for instance using [vagrant-docker](https://github.com/hklement/vagrant-docker)
 - create seed data by executing `rake db:seed`

+## Production Setup

+- create production configuration files (*database.production.yml*, …)
+- customize *config/deploy/production.rb* if you want to deploy using [Capistrano](http://capistranorb.com/)